obsy/modemdata/README.md

 https://dl.eko.one.pl/packages/opkg/all/

-# Precompiled packages for Development Snapshots
+# Precompiled packages for development snapshots

 https://dl.eko.one.pl/packages/apk/all/